FarhahAdel/MatrixMultiplication/README.md

 # Matrix Multiplication
-Applying matrix multiplication using threads
+Applying matrix multiplication using threads, Used algorithms:

-a) Computation of each element of the output matrix happens in a thread.
+a.
+Computation of each element of the output matrix happens in a thread.

-b) Computation of each row of the output matrix happens in  a thread
+b.
+Computation of each row of the output matrix happens in  a thread.

 **example input:**